eyeseast/django-scrivo/README.md

 Scrivo is a simple, pluggable blog engine that can be dropped into a larger Django project.

-Scrivo is not a WordPress clone, not is it meant to be your whole site.
+Scrivo is not a WordPress clone, nor is it meant to be your whole site.
 If your site *is* a blog, use WordPress (or one of the many Django-powered alternatives, if that's your thing).
 If you want your site to *have* a blog, drop in Scrivo and you should be good to go.

 Quick Start
 ------------